Dear reader of ADxS.org, please excuse the disruption.

 • Response to cues and reward-associated learning

-• VTA GABAergic neurons become active and suppress VTA DA neurons when mice anticipate a reward such as sucrose or cocaine after being exposed to a stimulus not associated with the reward.
-GABAergic neurons in the VTA thus control the dopaminergic activity of the VTA by interrupting reward consumption and disrupting responsiveness
+• VTA GABAergic neurons become active and suppress VTA DA neurons when mice anticipate a reward such as sucrose or cocaine after being exposed to a stimulus unrelated to the reward.
+GABAergic neurons in the VTA thus control VTA dopaminergic activity by interrupting reward consumption and Disorder responsiveness

 • regulate place preference when the projection of caudal GABAergic neurons of the VTA to serotonergic neurons of the DRN is activated

-• GABAergic VTA neurons predict the absence of a reward72
+• GABAergic VTA neurons predict the absence of a reward73

-• purely VGLUT2 (type 2 vesicular glutamate transporter)68
+• purely VGLUT2 (type 2 vesicular glutamate transporter)69

 • Knockout of glutamatergic VTA neurons reduces motivated behavior